Your basket is currently empty.Continue Shopping

 Beth’s already started her training and most recently completed her first ever zero degree swim wearing only a bikini.
 “I wanted to see if my body was capable and you know what I found it totally is my bag!”
 Read more

-Alex Flynn is off for a run next spring.
+Alex Flynn is off for a run in the spring.
 We say run, it’s actually four ultra-marathons totalling 1,200 kilometres across four deserts and completely self-supported.
 Starting in April 2020 and finishing in November.
 Only a couple of hundred people have ever completed the entire race.
 He hopes to be the first with Parkinson’s.

 Race the Planet starts in Namibia with the Namib Race, then moves to Mongolia for the Gobi March, the Atacama Crossing in Chile and finishes in Antarctica across what’s called The Last Desert.